javierpeyriere/match_project/README.md

 3# Installation: Instructions on how to install and set up the project locally.
 This may include dependencies that need to be installed.
 Have a look at the ERD schematic to understand how the match_project database is set up.
+Regarding the data, there is one file missing, the management table, as it contains names of managers and owners of companies.
+Contact me in need.
+Otherwise, you will find the link the the infogreffe data (too big to be on this repository), and the other tables are present in csv format.

 4# Usage: Guidelines on how to use the project.
 Configuration or setup required: make sure you have imported the latest versions of the python librairies used in the notebook: Pandas, Seaborn, matplotlib.pyplot, sklearn, pickle,